 The Guaranteed Nature Of Whole Life Insurance

 Whole life insurance policies all have minimum grantees.
 This means that the money put into the policy is guaranteed to be present or grow no less than on the signed illustration.
 While most policies far outperform the minimum guarantees (dividends are not guaranteed but are basically always paid by major insurance companies), the minimum cash value guarantees provide a safety net for clients that other types of retirement savings account do not afford.
 This is a very valuable feature for owners, especially those who are averse to risk.
+If dividends are used wisely, the cash value can really grow in a way that compounds quickly.

 Withdrawals are Taxed FIFO

 There is a tax advantage to taking withdrawals from life insurance policies.
 The first dollars out of the contract are not taxed (excluding modified endowment contracts).
-This is because with life insurance, the cost basis is reduced by withdrawals before any gains are realized.
+This is because, with life insurance, the cost basis is reduced by withdrawals before any gains are realized.
 In most other types of retirement savings accounts, the gains are realized with the first money out of the contract.
-This makes life insurance potentially more tax efficient for owners to take retirement income.
+This makes life insurance potentially more tax-efficient for owners to take retirement income.

 How To Use Life Insurance As A Retirement Savings Account